toorhamza/React-Personal-Trainer-Company/README.md

 This is the Front-End task for my Front-End Development Class I took in 2019.
 The Front-end is made using React and the API was provided by the teacher.

 # Known Bugs
-I do realize that there is an issue with the React Router in this app and the navigation.
-I don't have time to look into it as this is an old project and was just made for learning purposes.
+I do realize that there is an issue with the React Router in this app.
+The navigation is not working properly.
+I don't have time or motivation to look into it as this is an old project and was just made for learning purposes.
 Still, I will try to fix it as soon as I have some time.

 # Live Preview of Final App

 The live preview of this app can be found here [http://toorhamza.com/front-end-final-project-2019/](http://toorhamza.com/front-end-final-project-2019/)

+Please note that the first page of this app is empty.
+Use the NavBar to switch pages.

 <img src="https://i.imgur.com/UugdKOj.png" alt="project preview"/>